Manolín: "The United States has a responsibility to Cuba after 70 years."

-Manolín and Donald TrumpPhoto © Video capture
+Manolín and Donald TrumpPhoto © Video still

-The Cuban musician Manolín, El Médico de la Salsa, stated this Tuesday in an interview with CiberCuba that the United States has a direct historical responsibility for what has happened in Cuba over the past seven decades, as the regime has used Washington as a permanent justification for all its repression and misery.
+The Cuban musician Manolín, El Médico de la Salsa, stated this Tuesday in an interview with CiberCuba that the United States has a direct historical responsibility for what has happened in Cuba over the past seven decades, as the regime has used Washington as a constant justification for all repression and misery.

-"There is a government and there is a dictatorship that is destroying the people of Cuba in the name of the United States," the singer declared.
+"There is a government and a dictatorship that is destroying the people of Cuba in the name of the United States," the singer declared.
 "It claims it's because of the United States.
 That the misery is due to the United States, that there is no democracy in Cuba because of the United States, that they cannot allow us freedom of expression because of the United States."

-Manolín declared himself a "staunch critic" of President Donald Trump, but acknowledged a change in his assessment of the current administration.
-"One day I discovered, or realized, that for the first time a U.S. president had truly committed to the freedom of Cuba," he stated, also highlighting the role of Marco Rubio, of Cuban descent, as Secretary of State.
+Manolín declared himself a "staunch critic" of President Donald Trump, but acknowledged a shift in his assessment of the current administration.
+"One day I discovered or realized that for the first time a President of the United States had truly committed to the freedom of Cuba," he stated, also highlighting the role of Marco Rubio, of Cuban descent, as Secretary of State.

-The United States has the responsibility to help us escape the dictatorship.
-They have the responsibility.
-Seriously, seriously, he insisted.
+“The United States has the responsibility to help us escape from the dictatorship.
+They have a responsibility.
+Seriously, seriously”, he insisted.

 Filed under: